antonia-white/deilen/README.md

   ![Checkout](documentation/testing/checkout.png)

   __Order Confirmation__
-  - One payment has been processed and an order created, a user will be directed to an order confimation page listing their order details and a button to redirect back to the store.
+  - One payment has been processed and an order created, a user will be directed to an order confirmation page listing their order details and a button to redirect back to the store.
 Additionally, there will be a toast alerting the user of their order success and a confirmation email will be sent to the email adress the customer provided.
   ![Order confirmation page](documentation/testing/order-confirmation-page.png)
   ![Order confirmation email](documentation/testing/order-confirmation-email.png)